MicrosoftDocs/defender-docs/defender-endpoint/android-support-signin.md

 **Solution 1:**

-1. We open the Stock Android’s Battery Optimization screen.
-The screen will open automatically as part of the onboarding flow where the user needs to give the permissions.
-Then the user must follow the following steps in-order to get on-boarded.
+The Android devices Battery Optimization screen opens automatically as part of the onboarding flow where the user needs to give the permissions.
+The user must then follow these steps to get on-boarded:

 1. Select Work Profile to see all of the work profile apps

 ![Image of Battery Optimisation screen](media/android-support-signin/image.png)

-3. Tap on **Not optimised** and select **All Apps**
+2. Tap on **Not optimised** and select **All Apps**

 ![Image of Optimisation dropdown menu](media/android-support-signin/image1.png)

 ![Image of All Apps option in the dropdown](media/android-support-signin/image2.png)

-4. Scroll down to find **Microsoft Defender** and tap on it
+3. Scroll down to find **Microsoft Defender** and tap on it

 ![Image of All Apps including Microsoft Defender](media/android-support-signin/image3.png)

-5. Select **Don’t Optimise** option and tap on **Done**
+4. Select **Don’t Optimise** option and tap on **Done**

 ![Image of the Microsoft Defende Optimise drop down](media/android-support-signin/image4.png)

-6. Navigate back to Defender
+5. Navigate back to Defender

 **Solution 2** (needed in case the Solution 1 does not work):